asyncapi/spec/ROADMAP.md

 :arrow_right: [Backlog](https://github.com/asyncapi/asyncapi/projects/4)

-Backlog's purpose is to temporarily group issues that may be considered in the future.
+The purpose of the backlog is to temporarily group issues that may be considered for the future.
 Please, note that it doesn't mean they will get implemented, however, there is a big chance.